ivangcode/ivangcode/README.md

 # Hi there, I’m Ivan 👋👨‍💻

-💚I'm Frontend Developer, passionate with create amazing **user interfaces**, I adore bringing solutions to **optimization and the creation of UI** and, I love to collaborate with teams.
+💚I'm Frontend Developer, selftaught and passionate with create amazing **user interfaces**.
+I adore bringing solutions to **optimization and the creation of UI** and, I love to collaborate with teams.

 👀With backend knowledge as well